TOP

 Welcoming Your Au Pair at Thanksgiving

-• Talk about the menu in advance.
+• Talk about the menu in advance with your au pair.
 Don’t assume your au pair knows what’s for dinner.
-She may have heard there’s turkey, but does she have any idea what cranberry sauce is or that we use big orange vegetables in our signature Thanksgiving dessert (pumpkin pie for the win!).
-She won’t need to feel embarrassed asking what every single dish is as it’s passed to her if she’s had a heads up.
-And don’t forget to ask your au pair to perhaps make something unique from her culture to add to the table.
+They may have heard there’s turkey, but do they have any idea what cranberry sauce is or that we use big orange vegetables in our signature Thanksgiving dessert (pumpkin pie for the win!).
+They won’t need to feel embarrassed asking what every single dish is as it’s passed to them if they’ve had a lesson beforehand.

 • Let your au pair add a native dish.
 Thanksgiving is a time to share cultures through food.
 Take the opportunity to let your au pair add some authentic El Salvadorian pupusas to your appetizer spread or a delicious Italian tiramisu to your dessert selection.